open-cogsci/sigmund-ai/heymans/static/about.md

 Your messages and attachments are encrypted based on a key that is linked to your password.
 This means that no-one, not even the administrators of Sigmund, are able to access your data.

 Sigmund uses the large-language-model API provided by OpenAI.
-OpenAI does not use data that they receive through the API for any purposes other than replying to the request.
+OpenAI does not use data that is sent through the API for any purposes other than replying to the request.
 Specifically, your data will *not* be used to train their models.
 For more information, [see their terms of service](https://openai.com/enterprise-privacy).

 ## Things Sigmund can do